Join the

 The MRU is a free service, staffed by State and National certified Paramedics, Emergency Medical Technicians (EMT), and Emergency Medical Responders (EMR), to provided Basic Life Support (BLS) medical care and transport services that increase the Tampa campus’ access to medical services.

-3. Possess one of the following medical certifications that are in a Clear/Active/Not Expired status:
+• Medical Certification – Possess and maintain one of the following that is in a Clear/Active and not expired status:

 • Emergency Medical Responder (EMR) – UEMSA or NREMT issued only.
 Become one today!